 - Preference points do not apply to the second elk drawing.

-Rules for the Third Elk Drawing (if required) will be:
+Third Elk Drawing (if required):

 - Anyone who does not have a current year elk license is eligible for the third drawing.